lhazlewood/scms/README.md

 # SCMS

-SCMS (Simple Content Management System) is file-based CMS - no database required!.
+SCMS (Simple Content Management System) is file-based CMS - no database required!
 SCMS primarily exists to support static websites or dynamic sites that achieve their dynamic nature through JavaScript.

 SCMS is extraordinarily simple: given a source directory tree full of Markdown files and html fragments, it